What are Shariah Compliant Mutual Funds?

 7. Sukuk (Islamic Bonds)

-Often known as halal mutual funds, the funds may also invest in Sukuk or Islamic bonds.
+Often known as halal mutual funds in UAE, they may also invest in Sukuk or Islamic bonds.
 Unlike conventional bonds that are based on interest, Sukuk represents a share in the ownership of an asset, making them compliant with Shariah law.

 8. Diversification for Risk Mitigation

-To minimise risk, Shariah-compliant mutual funds use diversification strategies.
+To mitigate risk, Shariah-compliant mutual funds use diversification strategies.
 By investing across multiple sectors and asset classes, these funds spread risk and ensure that no single investment negatively impacts the overall portfolio.

 9. Open to All Investors